ackernaut/jekyll-bootstrap-starter/README.md

 # jekyll-bootstrap-starter
-A minimal, clean starting point using Jeykll and Bootstrap
+A clean starter for Jekyll using Bootstrap

 ## Local development
 * Install: